ciena/spanneti/README.md

 ```

 #### Check Spanneti Pods
-Type `kubectl get pods` and the result will look like below (Assume there're two nodes in your kubernetes cluster)
+`kubectl get pods`

+The result should look something like: (with one entry per node in the cluster)
 ```
 NAME                        READY     STATUS    RESTARTS   AGE spanneti-b6bc3              1/1       Running   4          9d
 spanneti-zz0rz              1/1       Running   5          9d
 ```

-Make sure the status of each spanneti pods is `Running` before we start to conntect containers via Spanneti service.
+The status of each spanneti pods should be `Running`.

+TODO: Deploy in a swarm cluster using a `docker-compose.yml` file.

 ## Usage
-As mentioned above, Spanneti build container networks based on tags.
+As mentioned above, spanneti builds container networks based on tags.
-In order to make container belongs to same networks, you should set meta data to container via `--label com.opencord.network.graph={tag format}` when you run it.
+In order to network containers, metadata will need to be added by specifying:
+* a container label `com.opencord.network.graph={tag-format}`, or
+* an environment variable `OPENCORD_NETWORK_GRAPH={tag-format}`

-#### tag format
+#### Tag Format
 ```
 {"olt": {
     "<ethName>": {
         "s-tag":<sTag>,
         "c-tag":<cTag>
-    }},
+    },
     ...
+  },
   "links": {
     "<ethName2>":"<link_ID>",
     ...
 }}
 ```
+(`olt` section is implemented by the `olt` plugin, `links` section is implemented by the `link` plugin)

-## Example
+## Basic Example
-In this example, you will run two containers with same tag and Spanneti will setup a point-to-point (L2) link between those two container on the same host.
+In this example, we will run two containers, and spanneti will setup a point-to-point (L2) link between those two containers.

+This example was created from this [demo video](https://youtu.be/U46WBzygD7s?t=17m44s).

-#### Watch Spanneti log
+#### Watch spanneti log
-Type `kubtctl log -f spanneti-xxxx` to check specific Spanneti Pod log.
+Type `kubtctl log -f spanneti-xxxx` to follow a spanneti instance's logs.

 #### Create containers
-Run following command on any node which runs a Spanneti Pod.
+Run following commands on any nodes which run a spanneti Pod.
 `docker run --name=e1 -d --restart=always --label=com.opencord.network.graph=\{\"links\":\{\"iface0\":\"UUID-1\"\}\} --net=none hwchiu/netutils sleep 100000`
 `docker run --name=e2 -d --restart=always --label=com.opencord.network.graph=\{\"links\":\{\"iface0\":\"UUID-1\"\}\} --net=none hwchiu/netutils sleep 100000`
-Now.
-Spanneti will connect that two containers (e1,e2) together because they has the same tag (**UUID-1**)
+Now. spanneti will connect that two containers (e1,e2) together because they has the same tag (**UUID-1**)

 #### Testing
 You can use following command to verify point-to-point network.

-Type `docker exec -it e1 ping 8.8.8.8 -I iface0`, the container e1 will send a packet via its iface interface.
+`docker exec -it e1 ping 8.8.8.8 -I iface0`, the container e1 will send packets via its iface interface.
-Type `docker exec -it e2 tcpdump -i iface0` and you will see ARP request issued from container e1.
+`docker exec -it e2 tcpdump -i iface0` and you will see ARP request issued from container e1.

-If you want to learn more about Spanneti example, you can refer to this [video](https://youtu.be/U46WBzygD7s?t=17m44s).
+Note that the ping will not get replies, as there is no DHCP service running in these containers.

 ## Configuration
 Environment variables can be changed in the k8s deployment file.